supinie/.dotfiles/README.md

 - Zsh: Edit `.zshrc` to add or modify aliases, environment variables, and settings.
 - Oh-My-Zsh: The `ohmyzsh` directory contains a custom lib and theme.
 - Neovim: Modify `init.vim` to add or modify plugins, key mappings, and settings.
-- Tmux: Modify `tmux.conf` to add or modify plugins, key mappings, and settings.
+- tmux: Modify `tmux.conf` to add or modify plugins, key mappings, and settings.

 Restart your shell for changes to take effect.